T3SQ8/unnamed-ssg/README.md

 ### RSS
 An RSS feed will also be generated and outputted to `rss.xml`.
-If the input file (`$2`) ends with a `.html` extension, it will be fully included in the feed as to make it readable from an RSS reader without needing to open the file in a web browser.
+If the input file (`$2`) ends with a `.html` extension and is readable, it will be fully included in the feed as to make it readable from an RSS reader without needing to open the file in a web browser.
 Extra HTML (`$4`) will also be included at the end of the feed entry.
-The template file (`template.xml`) may look like this:
+The template file (`template.xml`) may look like
+this:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <rss version="2.0">